 |Up to $250,000||2.21%|

 Clients in wrap fee programs may also have to pay program fees or platform fees.
-Clients not in wrap fee programs also pay transaction fees and other charges.
+Clients not in wrap fee programs also pay transaction fees, custodial fees and other charges.

 What to Watch Out For

-Commonwealth had 14 disclosures in its most recent SEC filings.
-Five had to do with affiliate advisors.
-And nine involved the company itself, which paid fines or penalties ranging from $15,000 to $300,000 to regulatory authorities.
-In the most recent action, which was brought by the Securities and Exchange Commission, the firm agreed to pay $1,426,700 in disgorgement and $210,603 in prejudgment interest for purchasing, recommending or holding mutual fund share classes that charged 12b-1 fees instead of shares classes that had lower costs, during the first three months of 2014.
+Commonwealth had nine disclosures in its most recent SEC filings.
+Some had to do with affiliate advisors.
+Others involved the company itself, resulting in fines or penalties up to$300,000.
+In one of the most recently completed actions, which was brought by the U.S. Securities and Exchange Commission (SEC), the firm agreed to pay $1,426,700 in disgorgement and $210,603 in prejudgment interest for allegedly purchasing, recommending or holding mutual fund share classes that charged 12b-1 fees instead of shares classes that had lower costs, during the first three months of 2014.

 Tips for Finding the Right Financial Advisor